Ekkehard-Schulze/indoor-climate-logger/README.md

 prevents error output to the Repl.
 This mode is the normal stand alone operation of the logger.

-1. Moreover, for console debugging and developement set "LOG_EXCEPTIONS_to_file = False", and "WRITE_LOG_data_to_file = False" and have boot.py renamed to boot.bak.
+1. For console debugging and developement set "LOG_EXCEPTIONS_to_file = False", and "WRITE_LOG_data_to_file = False" and have boot.py renamed to boot.bak.
 This allows
 to see standard backtraces and to have USB-write access to the controller.